 In Zambia, UNICEF defends the rights of children, focusing on the poorest and most disadvantaged.

 Overview of the situation for children

 Many of these children are affected by both monetary and non-monetary POVERTY - an estimated 54.5 per cent of the population lives below the national poverty line.
-In rural Zambia, up to 65 per cent of children suffer from at least three deprivations or more (lacking access to nutrition, education, health, water, sanitation, adequate housing).
+In Zambia, 40.9 per cent of children suffer from at least three deprivations or more (e.g. lacking access to nutrition, education, health, water, sanitation, adequate housing).
 36 per cent of children in Zambia are both monetary poor and multi-dimensionally deprived.

 Gender inequality, household poverty and the expansion of peri-urban populations are some of the systematic challenges to realizing the rights of children.
 The situation is further compounded by high population growth, with a fertility rate of 4.7 children per woman leading to an annual population growth rate of 3.2 per cent

 About 59.4 per cent of children live in poor households with 45.4 per cent living in extreme poverty.